Eileenzyf/ISO-App-Prediction/README.md

 		1. *Run a simple linear regression model to check the R square, variable importance and residual plot to determine what advanced model to use.
 (2 point)*
 		2. *Run Neural Network, Random Forest Model to predict the number of reviews and ratings.
 Making sure the model hit the performance metrics.
 (4 points)*
 	- Web App Development to build interactive features that allow users to enter their data to get predictions.
+		- Stories:
+		1. *Run a simple linear regression model to check the R square, variable importance and residual plot to determine what advanced model to use.
+(2 point)*

 ## Repo structure